Tree preservation order data

 Example: 2022-12-20

-This dataset is about tree preservation areas.
-These are areas of trees that are under a TPO.
+This dataset is about tree preservation zones.
+These are areas of trees that are under a tree preservation order.
 You may also know them as tree preservation zones or groups.

-The dataset must contain at least one entry (row) for each tree preservation area.
+The dataset must contain at least one entry (row) for each tree preservation zone.

 It must containing the following fields (columns):